ANNUAL SEPTEMBER MINIMUM EXTENT

 percent per decade

-Arctic sea ice reaches its minimum each September.
-September Arctic sea ice is now declining at a rate of 13% per decade, relative to the 1981 to 2010 average.
-The graph above shows the average monthly Arctic sea ice extent each September since 1979, derived from satellite observations.
-The 2012 extent is the lowest in the satellite record.
+Arctic sea ice reaches its minimum extent (the area in which satellite sensors show individual pixels to be at least 15% covered in ice) each September.
+September Arctic sea ice is now shrinking at a rate of 12.2% per decade, compared to its average extent during the period of 1981 to 2010.
+This graph shows the size of the Arctic sea ice each September since satellite observations started in 1979.
+The monthly value shown is the average of daily observations across the month of September during each year and is measured from satellites.